Andrei3101/CSVparser/README.md

 # CSVparser
     Java Application for parsing a CSV file and adding the processed data into a SQLite Databse.
     Uses MAVEN repos.
-It is done by me without the help of other open source libraries like ApacheCSV or OpenCSV.
+It is done by me WITHOUT the help of other open source libraries like ApacheCSV or OpenCSV.

 CSVparser
     CSVparser program intends to be a Java parser for the CSV file format.
 The valid processed data  is then written into a SQLite database.
 The invalid data is written to another CSV file, which has the timestamp in the title of the file.
 It is done using MAVEN tools.